Unified Combatant Commands

 11) U.S. Transportation Command (Founded 1987) –

-Commanded by General Stephan R. Lyons – U.S. Army
+Commanded by General Randall Reed – U.S. Air Force

-The U.S. Transportation Command (USTRANSCOM) provides the Department of Defense with an
+The U.S. Transportation Command (TRANSCOM) provides the Department of Defense (DoD) with an

 aggregate of transportation capabilities and assets.
 Together with commercial